w3f/polkadot-wiki/docs/learn/learn-offenses.md

 via
 [Polkadot-JS UI](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/staking/slashes).
 The UI shows it per validator, followed by all the affected nominators and the amounts.
-While unapplied, a governance proposal can be made to reverse it during a 27-day grace period after which the slashes are applied.
+While unapplied, a governance proposal can be made to reverse it during a 27-day grace period, after which the slashes are applied.

 A slash may occur under the circumstances below: